NASA-PDS/registry/diagrams/README.md

 # Diagram as Code for Registry

->  NOTE: This document is still Work In Progress...

 This is an attempt to use [Diagram as Code](https://diagrams.mingrammer.com/) to design an architecture diagram for NASA PDS Registry Service.

 **Diagrams** tool utilizes [Graphviz](https://www.graphviz.org/) to render the diagram and lets you draw cloud system architecture in **Python Code**